 First, it just seemed like work.
 Like, it would be a lot of effort and only one of us would really enjoy it.

-Second, I think being a micriobiology major played a role in me thinking about what happened on a microscopic level during oral sex and just thinking….ew, ew, ew!
+Second, I think being a microbiology major played a role in me thinking about what happened on a microscopic level during oral sex and just thinking….ew, ew, ew!
 It just seemed dirty and germy to me.

-Third, I think my Christian upbringing just made me feel like anything outside the regular vaginal sex was vulgar (more about that later)
+Third, I think my Christian upbringing just made me feel like anything outside the regular vaginal sex was vulgar (more about that later).

-And I know I’m not the only woman who has had a problem with relating to oral sex this way because I saw it in a movie once:
+I know I’m not the only woman who has had a problem with relating to oral sex this way because I saw it in a movie once:

 I remember watching “The Brothers,” a movie about 4 different couples.
 The character played by D.L.
 Hughley had an ongoing feud with his wife because she wouldn’t give him oral sex.
 He felt that she was being selfish because she wouldn’t give him the one thing he asked of her.
 His wife was angry because she felt that he was being a selfish pervert who wanted to degrade her by having her perform oral sex.
 The movie ended with their love being renewed by a near-death plot twist and his wife realizing how much he meant to her and finally deciding to give her husband what he wanted all along.